Skip to code content (skip section selection)

 (3) Whether the proposed change tends to improve the balance of uses, or meets a specific demand in the town;

-(4) The capacity of adequate public facilities and services including schools, roads, recreation facilities wastewater treatment and water supply facilities and stormwater drainage facilities for the proposed use;
+(4) The capacity of adequate public facilities and services including schools, transportation infrastructure, recreation facilities, wastewater treatment, water supply facilities and stormwater drainage facilities for the proposed use;

 (5) It has been determined that the legal purposes for which zoning exists are not contravened;